xuankimtran/docs-1/pages/katalon-studio/docs/import-test-cases-from-Jira-integration.md

 * Automatically submit test results and test reports to the linked Jira issue.
 * Submit Bugs to Jira.

+With Jira intergration, you can import test cases from Jira to Katalon Studio for creating test cases, and BDD tests.
+After the test suite execution, Katalon automatically submit test results and test reports to the linked Jira issue.
+To learn more about executing test cases with Jira intergration, you can refer to this document here:

 > Prerequisites:
 >
 > * An active Katalon Studio Enterprise license.